Then you know the look your golden has when she’s been out in the rain too long. The pitiful, soggy “why did you do this to me” look.

 #10: IBC Tote Converted Into a Cozy Insulated Dog House

-Okay, so picture this — your golden is outside, it’s freezing, and her little doghouse is basically cardboard with vibes.
-Zero insulation, zero warmth.
-That used to stress me out so much with my dog Koda.
+ok so my dog is outside. it’s freezing. her “dog house” is basically a cardboard box with a “feel” on it.
+ZERO insulation.
+ZERO warmth. it used to really stress me out with my dog Koda.

-This setup though?
-A 1000-liter IBC tote (that big white plastic cube in a metal cage frame) turned into a full-on insulated dog shelter.
-The owner cut a door opening right into the front panel and stuffed the inside with straw bedding for natural heat retention.
-And a metal water bowl sits right outside the entrance — practical, no fuss.
+The owners have converted this 1000 litre IBC tote into a super insulated dog shelter.
+The owner has cut a door opening right into the front panel and stuffed it with straw bedding for heat retention.
+A metal water bowl sits right outside the door.

 To recreate this:

-Toss a rubber flap door over the opening to block wind and you’re done.
-The pit bull in this photo looks completely unbothered and honestly?
-Goals.
+Cover it with a rubber flap door to block the wind and you’re good to go.
+The pit bull in this picture looks completely unfazed, but I’m jealous nonetheless.

 📸 Photo credit: Instagram @therealneillbrown